 Myth: Psilocybin Stays in Your System Forever

 We’ve all heard that story about a person who took magic mushrooms and never recovered from it; or that psilocybin stays in your system for the rest of your life and traps you in a never ending psychedelic trip.
-Well, as you might have guessed, this is untrue.
+Well, as you might have guessed, this is one of many myths about psilocybin mushrooms.
 Within 6 to 12 hours, the short term effects of shrooms do wear off.

 The caveat to this truth is that, although your body will filter psilocybin out and the trip will end, memories of the trip could be forever—as could be the personality changes that occur when people experience epiphanies or self-reflections.
 These sometimes cause people to change particular behaviors permanently, if not at least for the short-term.
 These are usually positive changes as people gain an insight in how to address a problem, or discover a better perspective or attitude.
 Some refer to the effect experienced while on magic mushrooms as ‘ego death’, a process that strips the self away and allows someone to experience emotion in a detached way as opposed to being the direct subject of those emotions.